Yamla Pagla Deewana: Phir Se

 Yamla Pagla Deewana: Phir Se (/hi/) is a 2018 Indian Hindi-language action comedy film directed by Navaniat Singh.
-After the success of Yamla Pagla Deewana and Yamla Pagla Deewana 2, it was the sequel third installment of Yamla Pagla Deewana film series.
+After the success of Yamla Pagla Deewana and Yamla Pagla Deewana 2, this was the third and final installment of Yamla Pagla Deewana film series.
 The film stars Dharmendra, Sunny Deol, Bobby Deol and Kriti Kharbanda in lead roles, supported by Binnu Dhillon, Mohan Kapoor and Asrani.

 The film had its worldwide theatrical release on 31 August 2018 to generally negative reviews from critics.
 Unlike the box office success of the first two films in the series, this third instalment bombed at the box office.